vadondaniel/kemono-peruse/README.md

 ## Run the Proxy

-From the project root, start the proxy in its own terminal:
+From the project root, start the proxy in its own terminal (use the `.env.example` file described below if you want different ports):

 ```bash
 node proxy-server.js